Logiqx/gpx-ideas/docs/xmlschemas/tpx/1/0/README.md

 #### Background

-GPS / GNSS chipsets from a number of manufacturers provide position and speed accuracy estimates; SiRF, u-blox, Broadcom, Quectel, etc.
+GPS / GNSS chipsets from a number of manufacturers provide position and speed accuracy estimates; SiRF, u-blox, Broadcom, Qualcomm, Quectel, etc.

-This data is typically available via proprietary NMEA sentences (e.g. `$PGLOR,...,LSQ`) or binary protocols (e.g. SiRF and UBX).
+This data is typically available via binary protocols (e.g. SiRF and UBX) or proprietary NMEA sentences (e.g. `$PGLOR,...,LSQ`).

 Estimated location and speed accuracy information is also available via the Android and Apple location [APIs](../../../../apis/location.md), summarised in the linked document.